ryryanb/spring-boot-auth0/README.md

+# Building a Scalable Auth System: OAuth2, Spring Boot, and Redis

 Welcome to this project, a Spring Boot web application that integrates OAuth2 authentication using Okta/Auth0 and securely manages user sessions with Redis.
 This project demonstrates how to implement secure user authentication, handle session persistence, and ensure a seamless login/logout experience.
 Key Features 🚀
 ✅ Secure OAuth2 Authentication – Users can log in using Okta/Auth0 with OpenID Connect (OIDC).